 (No prerequisite.)
 This course includes color mixing, color matching, color harmonies, color interactions, and the effects of different lighting sources on color.
 The physics and biology of color are explained, and various cultures' use of color is discussed.
 Color as it applies to still life, landscape, and portraiture is demonstrated and practiced.
-(CSU/UC) CSU Area C-1, AA/AS Area C and individual critiques of work.
-(CSU/UC) CSU Area C-1, AA/AS Area C
+(CSU/UC) CSU Area C-1, AA/AS Area C, C-ID: ARTS 270